Evaporative Emission Control Canister Replacement

 - The evaporative emission control canister is faulty and needs replacement

 - The vehicle is road tested for proper operation and no check engine light comes on.

 Through regular maintenance or scheduled replacement is not necessary, the charcoal canister can become clogged from moisture or contaminants in the fuel.
 If the charcoal canister is damaged and leaking, or if a diagnosis determines the charcoal canister or one of its components is responsible for a Check Engine light illuminating, have the evaporative emission control canister replaced by one of our expert mechanics.

 What common symptoms indicate you may need to replace the Evaporative Emission Control Canister?

 - Raw fuel smell from the back of your vehicle near the fuel tank

 How important is this service?

-If the evaporative emission control canister is not replaced when it is diagnosed, other problems with your vehicle may go undetected as the Check Engine light will illuminate for dozens of other reasons.
-Because fuel vapors are dangerous to inhale, and a fuel leak can cause a fire, you should replace the charcoal canister as soon as possible.
+Suppose the evaporative emission control canister is not replaced when it is diagnosed.
+In that case, other problems with your vehicle may go undetected as the Check Engine light will illuminate for dozens of other reasons.
+Because fuel vapours are dangerous to inhale, and a fuel leak can cause a fire, you should replace the charcoal canister as soon as possible.